ALIKSARKAR/Printed-OCR-for-Extremely-Low-resource-Indic-Languages/README.md

 # Printed-OCR-for-Extremely-Low-resource-Indic-Languages
-This is a official implementation of the following paper
+This is an official implementation of the following paper

+# Introduction

+# Updates

+# Getting Started
+## Installation